antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 ```
 echo '{"accounts": [{"entitlement": {"canPlayMinecraft": true,"ownsMinecraft": true},"type": "Offline"}],"formatVersion": 3}' > accounts.json
 ```
+# How to use

-After that you can create an offline account in the launcher.
+Create an offline account in the launcher and enjoy!
 # What not to do
 Don't delete the default offline account before you create a new offline account!